calum74/cutty/doc/dynamic.md

 Solves the problem of working with multiple types.

-*Dynamic* adds the ability to store and work with data of different types.
+Finally, what you never asked for, a fully-featured `dynamic` type in C++!  *Dynamic* adds the ability to store and work with data of different types.
 Philosophical arguments aside, sometimes it's easier to just store something in a dynamic variable.
 Unlike `std::any` or `std::variant`, you can work with dynamic objects, for example iterating elements or converting to a string. *Dynamic* could also be used for scenarios like JSON, interfacing with dynamic programming languages, or creating generic wrappers.

 *Dynamic* behaves similarly to the C# `dynamic` keyword, and can wrap any C++ type as `dynamic`.